Bachelor of Science-Nursing Completion Program for Registered Nurses (ONLINE)

 - A cumulative GPA of 2.75 or above for full acceptance.
 Applicants with a lower GPA will be reviewed for conditional acceptance.

 - Students must be actively working as an RN.
 If in the process of securing an RN position, applicants will be considered for conditional acceptance.
+Employment as an RN is required throughout the program.

 Application Process